Senegal Entry Requirements

 Restricted Items

-- Plants and plant products - May require phytosanitary certificates
+- Plants, seeds, and soil - require phytosanitary certificates

 Health Requirements